 A topic model takes as input a set of documents, and generates clusters of words called 'topics'.
 These topics help to understand themes underlying a dataset.
 A popular topic model by Blei et al. (2003) called Latent Dirichlet Allocation (LDA) is an unsupervised model.
 This model takes as input the value of T as the number of topics, and a set of Dirichlet hyperparameters.
-LDA takes as input a dataset and models two kinds of distributions: (a) a document-topic distribution that determines the distribution of topics within a document, and (b) a word-topic distribution that determines the distribution of words across topics.
-The two distributions can be estimated using an Expectation-Maximization approach, or Gibbs sampling, among other approaches.
+LDA takes as input a dataset and models two kinds of distributions: (a) a document-topic distribution that determines the distribution of topics within a document, and (b) a word-topic distribution that determines the distribution scan be estimated using an Expectation-Maximization approach, or Gibbs sampling, among other approaches.